-- The QTL-net directorate will initiate and coordinate the external peer review process. - The external peer review team will be chosen through discussions with the provost, dean, and the Vice Provost, QTL_net, ensuring no conflict of interest.
-The review team will normally consist of two peer reviewers who are external to the University and one internal AKU reviewer who is external to the entity.
-Of this group, at least one will be an expert in the subject under review. - The QTL_net Directorate will ensure the reviewers are trained to use the IUCEA's Guidelines for External Assessment at Program Level available to conduct the external peer reviews. - The external peer review team will visit the programme/s under review and meet with various stakeholders. - The team will submit a report of its findings and recommendations to the dean and selfassessment group chair through the QTL_net directorate who will provide any factual corrections before the report is finalized. - The final report will be shared through the QTL_net directorate with the dean and QARC.
-QARC will identify and share good practices, and consider recommendations, to provide a summary to the Provost, highlighting critical areas for improvement and programmes at risk. - The self-assessment group in consultation with the dean will revise its improvement plan based on the external peer review recommendations. - The self-assessment report, the external peer review report, and the improvement plan will be presented by the dean at the Academic Council and by the Provost to the Academic and Student Affairs Committee (ASAC) of the Board of Trustees.
+- The QAID will initiate and coordinate the external peer review process. - The external peer review team will be chosen through discussions with the provost, dean, and the QAID, ensuring no conflict of interest.
+The review team will normally consist of two peer reviewers who are external to the University and one internal AKU KENYA reviewer who is external to the entity.
+Of this group, at least one will be an expert in the subject under review. - The QAID will ensure the reviewers are trained to use the IUCEA's Guidelines for External Assessment at Program Level (available at http://tinyurl.com/RoadMapVol2) to conduct the external peer reviews. - The external peer review team will visit the programme/s under review and meet with various stakeholders. - The team will submit a report of its findings and recommendations to the dean and self-assessment group chair through the QAID who will provide any factual corrections before the report is finalized. - The final report will be shared through the QAID with the dean and QARC.
+QARC will identify and share good practice, and consider recommendations, to provide a summary to the Provost/DVC, highlighting critical areas for improvement and programmes at risk. - The self-assessment group in consultation with the dean will revise its improvement plan based on the external peer review recommendations. - The self-assessment report, the external peer review report and the improvement plan will be presented by the Dean at the AKU- Kenya University Senate.